 8 months later, I think the INDI AllSky is stable enough to be released.

 At this point, the camera and image management is roughly at parity with Thomas Jacquin's allsky.
-I do not have the fancy web interface yet, but I do have some simple web viewers.
+A full web based interface is also included to support managing the camera and viewing the images.
 The software is written in Python and utilizes the pyindi-client for the INDI interface.
 Python may seem like a non-optimal choice, but most of the functionality is actually C-based modules (pyindi-client, OpenCV, pycurl, ffmpeg) so most operations are lightning fast.
 The code is also implemented using Python multiprocessor semantics, so actions are implemented in parallel--operations like file uploads will not interfere with image acquisition.

 I have been running both of my all sky cameras with my software for the past few months and INDI seems to be well up to the task for weeks of constant runtime.

 - Theoretically supports any INDI camera.
 The software will automatically detect the camera on startup.

 - ZWO cameras have been extensively tested.